 2. What are the benefits of using Laser Spray Irrigation in carrots?

-- Higher germination
+- Better germination

 - Uniform and straight roots